arken/ark/README.md

 #### Initializing a KeySet

 Go to the location of your data and run.
+(If you're running MacOS or Linux you can navigate to the folder containing your data in your file browser/finder and by right clicking on the folder open a terminal at that location.)

 ```bash
 ait init